EndNote and EndNote Web

 EndNote is software package for creating bibliographies and managing references.
 Most of Stanford's research databases allow you to export citations into EndNote.

-There are three versions available:
+There are four versions available:

-To create an EndNote Web account:
+To create an EndNote Basic or EndNote Online account:

-1. Navigate to ISI Web of Knowledge.
+- Navigate to Web of Science--All Databases.

-6. You will need to agree to the terms and conditions before using the service.
+- You will need to agree to the terms and conditions before using the service.

 Using EndNote while off-campus to retrieve articles from databases licensed by Stanford University Libraries: